AtMoDat/atmodat_data_checker/README.md

 ## Acknowledgements:

 The ATMODAT Standard checker was created within the AtMoDat project (Atmospheric Model Data, https://www.atmodat.de).
-AtMoDat is funded by the German Federal Ministry for Education and Research within the framework of Atmosphaeren-Modelldaten: Datenqualitaet, Kurationskriterien und DOI-Branding (FKZ 16QK02A).
+AtMoDat is funded by the German Federal Ministry for Education and Research within the framework of Atmosphären-Modelldaten: Datenqualität, Kurationskriterien und DOI-Branding (FKZ 16QK02A).